ioviic/articles_content/base_setup_react_webpack_babel.md

 Now, it's time to take a look at [Webapack](https://webpack.js.org/) the module bundler and build tool.
 Also we'll use [webpack-dev-server](https://github.com/webpack/webpack-dev-server) as local development server.
 Development server will watch for our changes and rerun the bundler.

-We need to install this two packages:
+We need to install thess two packages:

 _root folder_
 ```bat